 Segovia’s cuisine is very rich, hearty, and meat-based.
 Our apologies to any vegetarians reading this; the signature dish to try during your day trip to Segovia is the suckling pig.
 The sight of spread-eagled rosy pig roasted to perfection cannot be avoided.
 The dish is widely available due to its popularity for being so tender that it be cut with a plate.
 Literally!
 It was the best pork we’d ever tasted, and the presentation was impressive.
 We ate at Jose Maria Restaurant, but make a reservation, it’s very popular!

-Madrid Day Trip to Zaragoza
+Day Trips from Madrid to Zaragoza

 Zaragoza is Spain’s fifth-largest city, inconspicuously sitting between Madrid and Barcelona, which is why it is often overlooked.
 But here is what you can expect to be rewarded with if you add Zaragoza to your Spain travel itinerary.